astronomer/docs/software/faq.md

 ### What level of auditing is natively available?
 What logs/audit artifacts are produced?

-Logs from each service that Astronomer utilizes are accessible to you through your cloud provider.
-Astronomer does not yet generate audit logs for the Astronomer platform itself.
+Logs from each Astronomer service are accessible to you through your cloud provider.
+Astronomer does not generate audit logs for the Astronomer platform.

 ### What kind of management is available for security logs?